polyglot-compiler/JLang/docs/developer-guide.md

 each compiled Java file.

-The `bin/plc` script is intended to automate the linking part of building an executable, though it may be out of date.
+The `bin/plc` script is intended to automate the linking part of building an executable, though it is currently out of date.
 Refer to the makefiles above for how to link things together.

 ### Testing

 The unit tests in `tests/isolated` are thorough, and should be your primary resource for checking correctness after making changes to the compiler or runtime.
-I suggest setting up the `TestFunctional` class as a JUnit run configuration in IntelliJ or Eclipse, and running it before pushing any commit.

 These tests can be run from the top-level Makefile via the `make tests` command.
+There is also a file called `expected_fails` which tracks currently failing tests and the makefile uses this to detect regressions or newly passing tests in its success/failure report when running `make tests`.

 The makefile in `tests/isolated` also makes it easy to run individual tests manually from the command line.
-You can run commands like `make Add.ll` to compile just `Add.java` down to LLVM IR, or `make Add.sol` to generate the expected output using `javac`, or `make Add.output` to compile, link and run.
+You can run commands like `make Add.ll` to compile just `Add.java` down to LLVM IR, or `make Add.sol` to generate the expected output using `javac`, or `make Add.output` to compile, link and run. *This is currently slightly broken and needs some makefile hacking love*

 LLVM API